Stress Testing Factual Consistency Metrics for Long-Document Summarization: Results Analysis

 We approximate this by computing the mean pairwise cosine similarity between each summary sentence $s_j$ (claim) and all $n$ sentences $d_i$ in the source document $D$,

 where $e_j$ and $e_i^D$ denote the sentence embeddings of the claim and document sentences, respectively.
-Higher $\text{Sim}(s_j, D)$ values indicate more information-dense claims whose meaning overlaps broadly with the source, while lower values correspond to specific, localized claims.
+Higher $\text{Sim}(s_j, D)$ values indicate more broad claims whose meaning overlaps widely with the source, while lower values correspond to specific, localized claims.
 Claims are then grouped into similarity bins $\mathcal{B}$, and the average factuality score for each bin is calculated as

 where $M(s_j)$ is the factuality score for claim $s_j$.